 Miguel was burning with the desire to avenge the death of his mother.
-But Jim, a man who has spent all his life killing people convinces Miguel that revenge is never an option.
+But Jim, a man who has spent his military life killing people convinces Miguel that revenge is never an option.
 It is not the kind of life his mother would have desired for him.

 “There’s absolutely nothing that feels good about killing another man.
 Your mother died to give you a chance at a better life.
 Don’t waste it.”

 The dialogue casts its reflection in the climax sequence when Mauricio and Jim are fighting against each other and Miguel is holding Mauricio’s gun.
 Mauricio coaxes Miguel to shoot him so he can create another punk like him, but Jim calls out Miguel not to fall into the trap.
 Miguel shoots in the air and Jim finishes off Mauricio with the gun.
 In the end, Jim gives Mauricio a chance to kill himself and a suggestive gunshot hints that he did indeed kill himself.
 Poetically, Jim saved another kid from going down the dirty lane of killing and revenge.

 A severely wounded Jim manages to drop Miguel at his family in Chicago.
 He quickly disappears from the scene.
 We see an injured Jim, shot and stabbed.
 He has literally lost a lot of blood and is not going to survive.
 He closes his eyes in peace though, because before leaving, he saved one life, and that matters the most.